bobd00/elasticluster/README-AZURE.rst

 Set the basename to a meaningful string of between 3 and 15 characters, digits and lowercase letters only.
 All Azure resources created will include this string.

-There are some other config settings available that are not needed for this example.
-Clusters with more than 10 or so compute nodes have not been tested yet.

 9. Start the cluster (``-vvv`` will produce verbose diagnostic output - you can use zero to four v's):